Tony Noske

 Anthony Stuart Noske (born 14 May 1951) is a former Australian motor racing driver and transport company proprietor.

 Motor racing

-Having competed in sprintcars, Tony Noske entered four rounds of the 1987 Australian Touring Car Championship with a Perkins Engineering built Holden Commodore VK before contesting the Calder 300, Bathurst 1000 and Calder 500 with Garry Rush co-driving.
+Having competed in sprintcars, Noske entered four rounds of the 1987 Australian Touring Car Championship with a Perkins Engineering built Holden Commodore VK before contesting the Calder 300, Bathurst 1000 and Calder 500 with Garry Rush co-driving.
 Noske competed in six rounds of the 1988 Australian Touring Car Championship.

-In 1989 he co-drove Ford Sierra RS500s for Mobil 1 Racing, Dick Johnson Racing and Glenn Seton Racing.
+In 1989, Noske co-drove Ford Sierra RS500s for Mobil 1 Racing, Dick Johnson Racing and Glenn Seton Racing.
 Having taken on a managerial role with the Mobil 1 Racing team, Noske entered three rounds of the 1990 Australian Touring Car Championship.
 Noske's son Mark would later become a V8 Supercars driver.

 Business

-In 1976 Noske established Kalari Transport with three trucks in Portland, Victoria.
-Having expanded the business to 70 trucks, in 1994 Noske sold the business to Swire.
+In 1976, Noske established Kalari Transport with three trucks in Portland, Victoria.
+Having expanded the business to 70 trucks, in 1994, Noske sold the business to Swire.
 In 2005 Noske re-entered the logistics market establishing Noske Logistics.